-was a symmetry .
+The modelled boiler consisted of a furnace with a depth of 13.77 (m), width of 24.01 (m) and maximum height of 64 (m).
+The CFD computation domain was created for half of the furnace width and has a symmetry boundary condition located at 12.0 (m).
+This was done to reduce the total cell count of the numerical mesh.
 Figure 5 highlights the computational domain and defines the important boundary conditions.
 The general conservation equations of mass, momentum, energy, and species were solved using a Eulerian approach.
 These are provided in Equation (12).